-On behalf of Americans for Financial Reform, we are writing to express our opposition to HR 677, the "Interaffiliate Swaps Clarification Act".1 This legislation creates a sweeping exemption from new derivatives rules in the Dodd-Frank Act for inter-affiliate swaps, or swaps between companies or subsidiaries that share some level of common ownership.
+On behalf of Americans for Financial Reform, we are writing to express our opposition to HR 677, the "Interaffiliate Swaps Clarification Act".
+This legislation creates a sweeping exemption from new derivatives rules for inter-affiliate swaps, or swaps between companies or subsidiaries that share some level of common ownership.
 HR 677 would almost completely exempt inter-affiliate swaps from the basic systemic protections created in the Dodd-Frank Act.
+For most purposes this legislation would exclude such trades from even the definition of 'swap', which greatly narrows regulators' jurisdiction over the derivatives market.
+Since HR 677 would define many swaps between companies that do not even share majority ownership as 'inter-affiliate' swaps, this is potentially a very wide exemption.

 Proponents of this legislation have suggested that some form of statutory change is necessary to address special issues created by inter-affiliate swaps.
-They have stated that the Dodd-Frank Act does not distinguish inter-affiliate swaps from swaps between institutions.
 This is false.
-In fact, the Commodity Futures Trading Commission (CFTC) has already proposed an extensive and thoughtful rule distinguishing interaffiliate swaps from other trades, and exempting most inter-affiliate swaps from a range of Dodd-Frank rules.2
+In fact, the Commodity Futures Trading Commission (CFTC) has recently finalized an extensive rule distinguishing interaffiliate swaps from other trades, and exempting most inter-affiliate swaps from a range of Dodd-Frank rules involving clearing, execution, and margin.2 Thus, the more sweeping exemption in this legislation is both dangerous and unnecessary.

 Inter-affiliate swaps are an area of enormous complexity.
 The major Wall Street banks have literally thousands of subsidiaries in dozens of countries.
 For example, according to a recent Federal Reserve analysis JP Morgan Chase has 3,391 subsidiaries globally, while Goldman Sachs has 3,115.3 Both banking and insurance regulators have traditionally placed restrictions on inter-affiliate swaps because they provide a simple means to transfer risk between different types of entities within a holding company, and between different jurisdictions with different levels of regulation.
-At the same time, there may be reasons to exempt some types of inter-affiliate swaps from some types of regulations.
+The transfer of derivatives risks to affiliates in unregulated jurisdictions can permit complete evasion of critical derivatives rules on clearing and other protections.